zcaudate-me/cronj/README.md

 #### v0.6.1

 Quite a big overhaul following principles popularised by [Misko Hevery](http://misko.hevery.com/) through his videos on [google tech talks](https://www.google.com/search?btnG=1&pws=0&q=misko+hevery+google+tech+talks)
-- using hara 0.6.1 for a shared array structure, which is fully STM conversant.
+- using [hara](https://github.com/zcaudate/hara) for a shared array structure, which is now fully STM conversant.
 - got rid of all global objects
 - a `defcronj` macro for more declarative style of programming
 - cleaner seperation of internal functionality so that all components can be tested individually